ebitimidambo/ENSF-381-Full-Stack-Web-Development/Lab-8/README.md

 Exercise 2 – Content Analysis

-Using the BeautifulSoup API, we wrote Python scripts to count the number of <h>, <a>, and <p> tags.
+Using the BeautifulSoup API, we wrote Python scripts to count the number of h, a, and p tags.
 We also implemented keyword and word frequency analysis by converting the HTML text into plain text and applying string and list operations to identify the most frequently occurring words.

 Exercise 3 – Visualization